WaltersAsh/Veloxity-Mobile-Flashcards/README.md

 # Veloxity-Mobile-Flashcards
 2018 NCEA Level 3 Digital Technology Project

+A three-part project consisting of brief development, conceptual design and prototyping that I worked on during my last year of high school in 2018.
+Veloxity Mobile Flashcards was a mobile app concept that was brought forward as a solution to quickly revise notes for examinations in an easy an compact way.

 ![vmf banner](https://github.com/WaltersAsh/Veloxity-Mobile-Flashcards/blob/master/images/Zephyr.png)
 ![vmf storyboard layout](https://github.com/WaltersAsh/Veloxity-Mobile-Flashcards/blob/master/images/v5%20storyboard%20layout.png)

-## Outline
+## Learning Objectives
-A three-part project consisting of brief development, conceptual design and prototyping that I worked on during my last year of high school in 2018.
-Veloxity Mobile Flashcards was an app concept that was brought forward as a solution to revise notes for examinations.
 The goal of this project was to learn the methodology of agile development represented by the following completed achievement standards and objectives:

 ### AS91608 - Undertake brief development to address an issue within a determined context